Fritillaria: everything you need to know about growing fritillaries

 Fritillaries come in many forms, from the dainty and intriguing to the dramatic and bold.
 Words by Richard Wilford, horticulturalist.
 Photographs Richard Bloom

 Fritillaria are much loved for their bell-shaped flowers in spring.
 The range from the diminuitive and delicate Fritillaria meleagris to the tall, bold Fritiallaria imperialis.
 There are around 170 species of these summer-dormant, bulbous plants found growing across the Northern Hemisphere, mostly in areas with a dry summer climate.

 Everything you need to know about Fritillaria

-How to grow Fritillaria
+Where to grow Fritillaria

 When to plant Fritillaria

 The crown imperial also likes plenty of sunlight in spring but is remarkably tolerant of many garden situations.
 In good, fertile soil that never gets waterlogged, this handsome plant is easily grown.
 As with many fritillaries, it does well in a spot that is lightly shaded in summer.
-The same is true of Fritillaria persica.
-This makes a great late-spring bulb for a south-facing herbaceous border, the bulbs protected from summer heat by the surrounding perennials.
-Other easy species for a sunny border include Fritillaria elwesii, Fritillaria uva-vulpis, Fritillaria pyrenaica and

 The only fritillary to reliably do well in grass is Fritillaria meleagris.
 It will do best in a damp, shallow hollow in a lawn, lightly shaded by deciduous trees or along a hedge.
 Plant the bulbs by lifting the turf, placing the bulbs on the soil and replacing the turf.
 They will flower in mid-spring but make sure the grass is not cut until the fritillary leaves have died down for the summer.